Elderjs/docs/elderguide.com/elderjs.md

 npm start
 ```

-Navigate to [localhost:3000](http://localhost:3000).
+Navigate to <a href="localhost:3000" rel="nofollow">http://localhost:3000</a>.
 You should see your app running.

 ### Developing using the Template: